 So, make sure you start your email with the last interaction or last sent email, especially if you are sending an email after a long time.

-However, you can also mention along the way in the email as well where required.
+However, you can also mention it along the way in the email as well, where required.

-Context also helps build connections to your customers and personalize the conversations between brands and customers.
+Context also helps build connections with your customers and personalize the conversations between brands and customers.

 Personalize Your Emails